smherdgn/performance-optimized-e-commerce-spa/README.md

 ## 7. Data and Assets
 - Product data is stored in `/public/assets/data/`.
 - Product images are referenced from `https://picsum.photos` for demonstration purposes.
 The files in `/public/assets/images` are placeholders to simulate the asset structure.
 All content is for demonstration and testing purposes only.
+- `catalog.large.json` is generated locally (see §2.3) to avoid committing files that exceed GitHub's 100 MB soft limit.